revolunet/react-srcset-image/README.md

 Demo : [http://revolunet.github.io/react-srcset-image](http://revolunet.github.io/react-srcset-image)

-:warning: this component needs webpack to produce multiple images sizes for you.
+:warning: This component needs webpack to produce multiple images sizes for you.
+:warning: The image needs to be statically defined

 # Usage